Domino Dancing

-"Domino Dancing" is a song by English synth-pop duo Pet Shop Boys, released as the lead single from their third studio album, Introspective (1988).
-It reached number seven on the UK Singles Chart and topped the charts in Finland and Spain.
+"Domino Dancing" is a song by English synth-pop duo Pet Shop Boys, released in September 1988 by Parlophone as the lead single from their third studio album, Introspective (1988).
+The song reached number seven on the UK Singles Chart and topped the charts in Finland and Spain.
+Its music video was directed by Eric Watson and filmed in Puerto Rico.

 Background

 Written by Chris Lowe and Neil Tennant, and influenced by Latin pop, the song was produced by Lewis A. Martinée, the Miami-based producer behind 1980s freestyle groups such as Exposé.
-The song was recorded at Martinée's studio in Miami, resulting in a considerably large number of studio musicians being featured on it for a Pet Shop Boys song.
+The song was recorded at Martinée's studio in Miami, resulting in a large number of studio musicians being featured on it for a Pet Shop Boys song.

-The duo had achieved three number ones in 1987 and 1988, and Domino Dancing was expected to continue this success.
+The duo had achieved three number ones in 1987 and 1988, and "Domino Dancing" was expected to continue this success.
 However, the public reception to the duo's new Latin sound proved disappointing.
 Tennant remembers: "...it entered the charts at number nine and I thought, 'that's that, then – it's all over'.
 I knew then that our imperial phase of number one hits was over."

-The single missed the top 10 on the Billboard Hot 100, peaking at number 18, and was the duo's sixth and, to date, last top-20 entry in the United States.
-(In fact, they have not made the top 60 since "Domino Dancing".)
-The song did reach number five on the Billboard Hot Dance Club Play chart, where the duo has seen more consistent success.
+The single peaked at number 18 on the Billboard Hot 100 as the duo's sixth top-20 entry in the United States.
+Though they have not since made top-60 on the Hot 100, the song did reach number 5 on the Billboard Hot Dance Club Play chart, where the duo has seen more consistent success.

 Critical reception

+John Wilde from Melody Maker said, "After taking some delightless turns in recent months, Tennant and Lowe swoon, yup swoon, back with their most exquisite offering for many a moon.
+It looks as weightless as a kite up there.
+It comes complete with a spoken interlude that wakes up the glowworms inside me for the first time since that heavenly respite in the middle of Human League's 'Louise'."
 Pan-European magazine Music & Media wrote, "Their knack of creating irresistible synthesizer-driven pop songs never seems to diminish.
 Not their best, but still better than most of the competition."
+Jack Barron from NME named it Single of the Week, adding, "'Domino Dancing' perfectly captures the omnipresent power dynamics of an unbalanced relationship, which most are.
+It's a song of acid jealousy burning a hole in a love affair.
+An emotional Paradise reduced to Hell by the constant flick of a partner's eyes elsewhere in covert flirtation."